Magister Course in Practical Philosophy

 If there are more applications than positions, the positions will be allocated based on the grades and the relevance of academic courses, the quality/subject of the bachelor thesis and motivation letter.
 Please do not forget to upload the motivation letter when you apply!

-About the motivation letter and writing sample
+Information about the motivation letter and the writing sample (58 Kb)

 How to apply